 The best match is usually a first degree relative (children, siblings or parents).
+These can be full matches or half-match related transplants, also known as haploidentical transplants.
 However, about 75% of patients do not have a suitable donor in their family and require cells from matched unrelated donors (MUD), who are located through registries such as the National Marrow Donor Program.

 Because the patient’s immune system is wiped out before a stem cell transplant, it takes about six months to a year for the immune system to recover and start producing healthy new blood cells.
 Transplant patients are at increased risk for infections during this time, and must take precautions.
 Other side effects include:

 - Graft versus host disease (GVHD): This condition occurs when the body’s immune cells attack cells from the donor, or when the donor cells attack your cells.
 GVHD can occur right after the transplant or more than a year later.